josamuna/js-practice/Day-15/README.md

 console.log(arr1);
 ```

-## 10. JavasCript array Methods
+## 10. JavaScript array Methods

 > Useful method when dealing with arrays in JS.

 ### 10.1. concat

-> _`concat`_ merges one or more arrays and return the merged array.
+> _`concat`_ merges one or more arrays and returns the merged array.
 There is no limit of the number of arrays to merge together.

 ```js
 const first = [1, 2, 3];